notmaintained/pnd/glue/README.md

 	handle_post_action('/', 'save_me' function ()
 	{
 		return "I'm the POST request handler that only responds if the posting form contained a variable called 'action' (usually the name of the submit input type field) with the value 'save_me' (with or without the underscore and case-insensitive, so 'Save Me', 'save me' and 'SaVe_Me` all work).
-I'm handy when you have to submit on the same form.";
+I'm handy when you have two submit buttons on the same form.";
 	});

 	handle_put('/', function ()